rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

 This ensures that the way that seed phrases work is the same between multiple crypto wallets, enabling the same phrase to be portable.

-## Configure custom network for RSK Testnet
+## Configure custom network for Rootstock Testnet

 MetaMask comes pre-configured with connections for Ethereum networks.
-Let’s use its custom networks feature to add a connection to an RSK network.
+Let’s use its custom networks feature to add a connection to an Rootstock network.

 <div class="video-container">
   <iframe width="949" height="534" src="https://www.youtube.com/embed/VyPewQoWhn0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-After creating the custom network for the RSK Testnet, you should be able to interact with smart contracts deployed on the RSK Testnet!
+After creating the custom network for the Rootstock Testnet, you should be able to interact with smart contracts deployed on the Rootstock Testnet!
 You should also see your balances in tRBTC (Testnet RBTC).
 This is currently zero, which means that we cannot send any transactions to the blockchain, so let’s get some using the RBTC faucet.